Trip created by Craig Little

-At the start of the day, we leave the hotel and after a 5-minute transfer reach the picturesque Dulnain Bridge to avoid a short section of busier road.
+At the start of the day, we leave the hotel and after a 5-minute transfer reaches the picturesque Dulnain Bridge to avoid a short section of busier road.
 Ride from Dulnain via Duthil, Ferness and through the historical town of Forres to reach the coastal community of Findhorn.
 After lunch in a local café, enjoy a tour of the community and then a leg-stretching walk on a stunning sandy beach.
 Then, we travel back to Grantown for a delicious dinner and a chance to relax in the evening.
 (B, L)

 Starting again from Grantown, we head across the Dava Moor by a different road that bisects yesterday’s route to reach the historic Dulsie Bridge over the Findhorn.
 From here, we ride through forests and farmland to reach the famous battlefield at Culloden where the last Jacobite rebellion was crushed in 1746.
 We have lunch at the visitor centre, then enjoy a privately guided tour of the battlefield.
 Afterwards, a short transfer takes us back to our hotel.
 (B, L)

 A short transfer takes us to the picturesque old station of Broomhill, now only used as part of the Strathspey Heritage Railway.
 From here we follow the beautiful and quiet roads along the east bank of the River Spey.
 We’ll pass through the villages of Nethy Bridge, Coylumbridge, Kincraig and Feshiebridge before we cross over the River Spey to reach the town of Kingussie.
 A couple more miles and we reach Newtonmore, where we finish the ride at the Highland Folk Museum.
 After lunch in the café, enjoy some free time to explore this fascinating outdoor museum.
-Afterwards, short transfer back to the hotel.
+Afterwards, a short transfer back to the hotel.
 (B, L)